Alex Mart, CMT

 The Curable program guides users through engaging audio lessons about modern pain science and teaches them how to apply a wide range of science-backed techniques to reduce their symptoms, including: somatic tracking, graded motor imagery, cognitive behavioral therapy techniques, guided meditations, pain reduction visualizations, expressive writing techniques, and more.

 Tell Me About Your Pain—Podcast by Alan Gordon, Alon Ziv & Curable (The podcast that connected the dots for me and changed my life—I binged the whole series in a week and all my pain went away!
 Not forever... turns out I had to do the inner work!
-But it showed me what was possible and gave me great hope.)
+But it showed me what was possible for the kind of symptoms I was experiencing and gave me great hope.)

 The Way Out—Book by Alan Gordon - a more in-depth look and systematic presentation of PRT practices, tips, tricks, and pitfalls, including how to handle flare-ups during the healing process